-The most senior People & Culture support onsite must be informed by the relevant Supervisor or Manager or HR Advisers of any informal complaint.
+The Head of Human Resources must be informed by the relevant Supervisor or Manager or HR Advisers of any informal complaint.

-11.2 Formal Complaint
+17.2 Formal Complaint

 The formal procedure focuses on investigating whether a complaint can be substantiated, or at least whether the parties can try and reach a satisfactory outcome.
-The relevant Human Resources Manager (HR Manager) must be informed by the relevant Supervisor or Manager or HR Advisers of any formal complaint.
+The Head of Human Resources must be informed by the relevant Supervisor or Manager or HR Advisers of any formal complaint.
 Formal procedures are usually appropriate where: